Perezhilnagendirakumar/Exploring_scRNAseq_Cell-Ranger-vs-STAR/README.md

 ## **Overview:**

 Single-cell RNA sequencing (scRNA-seq) has opened up new frontiers in genomics, allowing researchers to study gene expression at the individual cell level.
 When it comes to analyzing scRNA-seq data, two powerful tools, STAR and CellRanger, often come to the forefront.
-In this article, we will delve into the differences between these two tools and provide a comprehensive guide on how to run them individually on a High-Performance Computing (HPC) cluster using SLURM.
+In this repo, we will delve into the differences between these two tools and provide a comprehensive guide on how to run them individually on a High-Performance Computing (HPC) cluster using SLURM.
 We'll also demonstrate how to create a unified SLURM script for both STAR and CellRanger, streamlining the analysis process for researchers.

 ## **Understanding STAR and CellRanger:**